arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

 Nond<Position> step3 = move.Bind(step2);
 ```

-Using Linq (we will learn this soon!) we can write the code as:
+Using LINQ (we will learn this soon!) we can write the code as:

 ```csharp
 from s1 in move(start)